Brian O'Connor (baseball coach)

-Brian Patrick O'Connor (born April 20, 1971) is the head baseball coach of the Virginia Cavaliers.
-Previously serving as an Associate Head Coach at Notre Dame, he was hired on July 8, 2003, to replace the retiring Dennis Womack (who moved on to assistant athletic director of facilities management and operations).
-O'Connor has taken the Virginia baseball team to fourteen NCAA baseball tournaments during his 15 seasons in Charlottesville, including the 2009 College World Series, the first in school history; the 2011 College World Series, as the No. 1 national seed; the 2014 College World Series, as the No. 3 national seed; and the 2015 College World Series, which they won and became National Champions for the first time in school history.
+Brian Patrick O'Connor (born April 21, 1971) is an American college baseball head coach at Mississippi State University.
+He was previously the head coach of the Virginia Cavaliers from 2004 to 2025.
+O'Connor led the Cavaliers to fourteen NCAA baseball tournaments and seven College World Series Appearances during his time in Charlottesville, including the 2009 College World Series, the first in school history; the 2011 College World Series, as the No. 1 national seed; the 2014 College World Series, as the No. 3 national seed; and the 2015 College World Series, which they won and became National Champions for the first time in school history.

 O'Connor is a native of Omaha, where the College World Series is held each year.

 Playing career

 College

-O'Connor graduated from Creighton University in 1993 where as a pitcher he posted a career record of 20-13 with seven saves and a 3.78 ERA.
+O'Connor graduated from Creighton University in 1993 where as a pitcher he posted a career record of 20–13 with seven saves and a 3.78 ERA.
 He was an integral starter in Creighton's 1991 College World Series team.
 To this day he carries on a close relationship with former pitching coach Todd Wenberg.

 Minor league

 O'Connor was selected in the 29th round of the Major League Baseball draft by the Philadelphia Phillies.
-He posted a 4-2 record with a 4.03 earned run average for the Martinsville Phillies of the Appalachian Class A League in 1993.
+He posted a 4–2 record with a 4.03 earned run average for the Martinsville Phillies of the Appalachian Class A League in 1993.